yfzhang114/yfZhang114.github.io/_pages/about.md

 Research Interests
 ======
 My research interest broadly lies in machine learning and artificial intelligence in general.
-I'm currently working in developing AI capable of learning both from concrete examples (as DNNs do) and abstract knowledge (definitions, logic rules, etc) with [integration](http://ruccs.rutgers.edu/images/personal-zenon-pylyshyn/proseminars/Proseminar13/ConnectionistArchitecture.pdf) of low-level perception with high-level reasoning.
+I'm currently working in developing AI capable of learning both from concrete examples (as DNNs do) and abstract knowledge (definitions, logic rules, etc) with [integration](http://ruccs.rutgers.edu/images/personal-zenon-pylyshyn/proseminars/Proseminar13/ConnectionistArchitecture.pdf) of low-level perception and high-level reasoning.

 Publications
 ======